VictorOmoboye/Stock-Price-Prediction-Using-Time-Series-Analysis/README.md

 i.
 The model's accuracy is assessed using metrics such as mean absolute error, mean squared error, and root mean squared error (mean_squared_error() and mean_absolute_error()).

 ii.
 Comparisons between actual and predicted values are visualized, and errors are calculated for performance assessment.

+# RESULT

+## Initial Code without Min-Max Scaling

+### 1. Good Results with Tesla Stock Dataset

+The initial results with the Tesla stock dataset were promising, suggesting that the model could handle this data effectively even without scaling.
+This could be attributed to the nature of the Tesla stock data being well-suited to the model's assumptions, distribution, or internal parameters.